-- (a) The boundary of any village or town; or - (b) The boundary of any existing or proposed county or state park or other recreation area; or - (c) The right-of-way of any existing or proposed county or state parkway, thruway, expressway, road, or highway; or - (d) The existing or proposed right-of-way of any stream or drainage channel owned by the county or for which the county has established channel lines; or - (e) The existing or proposed boundary of any county or state-owned land on which a public building or institution is situated; or - (6) SEQRA.
+- (1) The boundary of any village or town; or - (2) The boundary of any existing or proposed county or state park or other recreation area; or - (3) The right-of-way of any existing or proposed county or state parkway, thruway, expressway, roadroad, or highway; or - (4) The existing or proposed right-of-way of any stream or drainage channel owned by the county or for which the county has established channel lines; or - (5) The existing or proposed boundary of any county or state-owned land on which a public building or institution is situated; or - F. SEQRA.
 The Planning Board shall comply with the provisions of the New York State Environmental Quality Review Act under Article 8 of the Environmental Conservation Law and its implementing regulations.
-An application shall not be deemed complete until a Negative Declaration has been adopted, or until a draft environmental impact statement has been accepted by the lead agency as satisfactory with respect to scope, content, and adequacy. - (7) Other Agency Review.
+An application shall not be deemed complete until a Negative Declaration has been adopted, or until a draft environmental impact statement has been accepted by the lead agency as satisfactory with respect to scope, contentcontent, and adequacy. - G. Other Agency Review.
 In its review, the Planning Board may consult with the Town Highway Superintendent and may consult with local emergency personnel or other agencies and professionals such as, but not limited to, an engineer, attorney, surveyor, or land use/environmental planner and other Town and county officials and boards, as well as with representatives of federal and state agencies, including the Soil and Water Conservation District, the United States Army Corps of Engineers or the New York State Department of Environmental Conservation.
-All fees related to consultation with professionals shall be borne by the applicant. - (8) The Planning Board shall require proof that all permits required by other agencies have been applied for prior to final approval.
+All fees related to consultation with professionals shall be borne by the applicant. - H. The Planning Board shall require proof that all permits required by other agencies have been applied for prior to final approval.
 The Planning Board may approve a special use permit application contingent upon final approval of such application by other agencies.
-The Building Inspector shall ensure that all other agency approvals have been received and all conditions required by the Planning Board are met prior to issuing a building permit.
-Such zoning permit shall be approved prior to the Building Inspector issuing a building permit.
+The Code Enforcement OfficerBuilding Inspector shall ensure that all other agency approvals have been received and all conditions required by the Planning Board are met prior to issuing a building permit.
+Such zoning permit shall be approved prior to the Code Enforcement OfficerBuilding Inspector issuing a building permit. - I. Decisions - (1) Time of decision.
+The Planning Board shall decide upon the special use permit application within sixty-two (62) days after the close of the public hearing, subject to compliance with the requirements of SEQRA and the New York State General Municipal Law Sections 239-m.
+The time within which the Planning Board must render its decision may be extended by mutual consent of the applicant and the Planning Board.